bjornlll/recursive-inscriptions/README.md

 This is an example and does not use production graphics.

-`/content/` contains everything that needs to be inscribed.
+`/content/` contains inscriptions that needs to be referenced by our inscriptions.
 References to this folder need to eventually be replaced with references containing inscription IDs.
 E.g. `/content/bg-1.png` could become `/content/[inscription-id]`.

 Note: that I no metadata handling has been done in this repository.
 If we need to attach metadata to traits or final ordinals, we best move them into a JSON object that can contain the metadata, too.